 Historically, our program had its roots in the now-closed San Jose Medical Center.
 Our residency program was established in 1977 and has trained over 200 residents, the majority of whom have stayed in the Greater Bay Area to practice family medicine in county and community clinics, academic institutions, and private practices.
 In July 2005, our residency program physically moved to its new location here at O’Connor Hospital.
 In July 2017, our program came under the graduate medical education umbrella of Stanford University, further strengthening ties to our parent institution.
 Finally, in March 2019, our hospital was purchased by the County of Santa Clara.
 Under this new county ownership, we are excited to have greater access to full-spectrum inpatient services for our hospital patients while maintaining an “unopposed” community hospital feel.
 We are fully accredited and enjoy the full support of the large O’Connor Medical Staff, hospital administration, and the surrounding community.

 We recognize that there are a multitude of excellent family medicine training options in the country.
 Why choose us?
 One simple answer – the people.
 We are passionate about what we do and whom we serve.
 When we ask residents, faculty, and staff what they most like about our residency program, the answer is universally “the people” and the sense of belonging to a learning community that feels like a family.
-We want to continue to attract people who are dedicated to serving those who need it the most, now and in the future.
+We want to continue to attract people who share our dedication to serving those who need it the most.
 If you are committed to caring for the underserved and seek training in an academically rigorous yet “hands-on” learning environment, please be sure to contact us.
 We look forward to sharing our enthusiasm with you.

 Grace Yu, MD